RosettaCommons/documentation/application_documentation/membrane_proteins/RosettaMP-App-MPDockSetup.md

 **Note: Please make sure that the order of the spanfiles given corresponds to the order of the PDB files!!!**

-## Citation
+## References
-Rosetta Revision #57518

-Alford RF, Koehler Leman J, Weitzner BD, Duran A, Tiley DC, Gray JJ (2015).
+1. Alford RF, Koehler Leman J, Weitzner BD, Duran A, Tiley DC, Gray JJ (2015).
 An integrated framework advancing membrane protein modeling and design.
 PLoS Comput.
-Biol. - In Press
+Biol. - In Press - Rosetta Revision #57518

 ## Contact